-- Mix the Oreo crumbs and and melted butter together in a medium bowl.
-Mix until the butter is distributed evenly throughout the crumbs (you may need to get your hands good and dirty for this step, I personally enlisted the help of my toddler).
+- In a medium bowl combine the Oreo crumbs and butter and mix until the butter is distributed evenly throughout the crumbs (you may need to get your hands dirty for this step).

-- Press the mixture into an un-greased, 10-inch tart pan.
+- Press the crumbs into an un-greased, 10-inch tart pan.
 Make sure the mixture is pressed evenly along the bottom and sides of the pan.

-- Place the tart pan on a cookie sheet and bake until it has slightly puffed, 10-12 minutes.
+- Place the tart pan on a cookie sheet and bake until it has slightly puffed about 10-12 minutes.

-- Once out of the oven, place the tart pan on a wire rack to cool while you prepare the truffle filling (make sure it cools at least 10 minutes).
+- Place the tart pan on a wire rack to cool while you prepare the truffle filling (make sure the tart crust cools at least 10 minutes).

-- Place the chopped chocolate in a medium bowl and set aside.
+- MAKE THE FILLING: Place the chopped chocolate in a medium bowl and set aside.

 - In a small saucepan over medium-high heat bring the cream to a simmer.
 Once simmering, pour the cream over the chopped chocolate and let it sit for 2 minutes.